 There’s no reason that a solar panel system has to be the renewable energy that you use in your home.
 Solar thermal technology, which can provide both heat and hot water for your home, is often installed alongside solar PV.
 If you’re looking for a renewable heating and cooling system to pair with your solar panels, you can also install a geothermal heat pump to use the naturally existing heat underground to regulate the temperature of your home.

-Whatever renewable energy option you’re considering, it’s always a good idea to compare multiple offers before making a final decision.
+Whatever renewable energy option you’re considering, it’s always a good idea to before making a final decision.
 Solar can save you thousands on your electricity bills.
 Want to see for yourself?
 Check out EnergySage’s Solar Calculator to get an instant estimate of how much solar could save you.
 Once ready, compare quotes from solar installers on the EnergySage Solar Marketplace to find the best deal.
 Solar shoppers in the Marketplace generally save up to 25 percent off the costs of installing a solar panel system simply by shopping around first.
 There’s no better way to go solar.

 This post originally appeared on Mother Earth News.